irchelp/irchelp.github.io/README.md

 Publishing the Site to Staging (irchelpers only)
 -------------------------------------------------

+This part is obsolete and is just for historical references.
+TravisCI automatically deploys the site to staging after each push.

  1. Build the site.
  2. In another directory, git clone git@github.com:irchelp/irchelp.github.io if you haven't already.
  3. cd irchelp.github.io